SaidAadach/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

-This project is all about Bash scripting. using #!/usr/bin/env bash rsa-keygen loops conditions and pasing is covered in this project
+This task is about Loops Condition and Parsing